AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part5.md

     }
     ```
 7. Now we can adjust the connector to return "Either" a `Response` or an `APIError`.
 Since Futures are involved
    here, we are going to use a helpful library called `Cats`.
-Add this line to your `build.sbt`
+Add this line to your `build.sbt`.
     ```scala
     libraryDependencies += ("org.typelevel"                %% "cats-core"                 % "2.3.0")
     ```